-We are historically Christian in that we believe what Christians have historically (throughout history) believed that God is an eternal Trinity, that He created all things, that humanity sinned against their Creator, that sin has wrecked us and the world we live in, that Jesus was born of a virgin, that he lived a sinless life, that he performed genuine miracles like walking on water, multiplying food, and raising the dead, that he was crucified on a cross for the forgiveness of sins, that he was buried and rose again on the third day, that he ascended into heaven, that he's coming back again someday to judge the world, and that through the Gospel God is making all things new.
+We are historically Christian in that we believe what Christians have historically (throughout history [as expressed in the Apostles, Nicene, and Athanasian creeds]) believed: that God is an eternal Trinity; that He created all things; that humanity sinned against their Creator; that sin has wrecked us and the world we live in; that Jesus was born of a virgin, lived a sinless life, performed genuine miracles like walking on water, multiplying food, and raising the dead, and was crucified on a cross for the forgiveness of sins, was buried, rose again on the third day, ascended into heaven, and that he's coming back again someday to judge the world, and that through the Gospel God is making all things new.

 We are Reformed because we believe the great doctrines of the Protestant Reformation: that we are justified (or made right) before God by grace alone through faith alone in Christ alone to the glory of God alone and that the Bible alone has the final say in all things related to what we believe and how we should live.
 We also believe that God loves and chooses to save sinners who could neither save themselves or choose to love him on their own.
 And because this salvation is of the Lord (Jon 2:9), those whom God saves (and are truly saved) can never lose their salvation.